associatedpress/datakit-data/docs/readme.rst

   $ cd /path/to/data-project

   # Stash data on S3
-  $ datakit data:push
+  $ datakit data push

   # Fetch data from S3
-  $ datakit data:pull
+  $ datakit data pull

 Please see :ref:`usage` for more details on integrating a project with an S3 data store.